 With so many transfers, why is it recommended?
 Because the train runs through a maple tree tunnel from Ichihara Station (市原駅) to Ninose Station (二ノ瀬駅), which is beautiful no matter the season!

-You can also catch a bus from Kyoto City Bus route no. 17 to reach Demachiyanagi Station.
+You can also catch Kyoto Bus (京都バス) route no. 17 to from Kyoto Station to reach Demachiyanagi Station.
 HERE is the timetable that you can refer to for the service.

 Tip: The scenery is the most stunning if you ride from Kyoto City to Kibune/Kurama.
 When the train approaches Ichihara Station, remember to head to the windows at the front of the train for a few minutes of a splendid view.
 If you can, catch the Panorama Train KIRARA (展望列車「きらら」), which has bigger windows.
 Please refer HERE for more information about the train.